huggingface/blog/intro-graphml.md

 ## Graph representations through ML

 The usual process to work on graphs with machine learning is to, first, generate a meaningful representation for your items of interest (which can be nodes, edges, or full graphs depending on your task), then, use these to train a predictor for your studied task.
 We want (as in other modalities) to constrain the mathematical representations of your objects so that similar objects are mathematically close.
-However, similarity is hard to define strictly in graph ML: for example, are two nodes more similar when they have the same labels or the same neighbors?
+However, similarity is hard to define strictly in graph ML: for example, are two nodes more similar when they have the same labels or the same neighbours?

 Note: *In the following sections, we will focus on generating node representations.
 Once you have node-level representations, it is possible to obtain edge or graph-level information from it.
 For edge-level information, you can simply concatenate node pair representations or simply do a dot product.
 For graph-level information, it is possible to do a global pooling (average/sum/...) on the concatenated tensor of all the node-level representations.
 Still, it will smooth and lose information over the graph -- a recursive hierarchical pooling can make more sense, or to add a virtual node, connected to all other nodes in the graph, and use its representation as the overall graph representation.*